craigknott/factorio-aws/README.md

 This repo will deploy a headless server running in AWS for [Factorio][factorio].

+After setup, running the deploy will create:

+* A VPC
+* Public subnets
+* An internet gateway with a simple default route
+* Security groups
+* EFS volumes and mount targets
+* SSH Keypairs
+* AMIs from base Ubuntu Trusty
+* Launch configuration
+* Autoscaling group

+At this point, the autoscaling group will launch a new instance that runs the Factorio server.
+You can see its IP in the AWS console and then connect from the game.
+If you make changes, just rerun deployment and terminate a the existing instance.
+The save data for the game will be stored in a persistent volume, so machines can be arbitrarily shutdown (though this will stop the server for a time).

 ## Setup

 Before changes can be deployed to your infrastructure, you'll need to setup a few variables.
 Edit `terraform.tfvars.sample` and populate or change necessary variables: